infosec-intern/sneaky-systemd-shit/README.md

   * systemd's bread and butter.
 Controls how systemd interacts with processes, including managing daemons
   * Before= and After= in a service file MIGHT be used alongside `shutdown.target` and `local-fs.target`, respectively, to load a file into memory and write to-disk to maintain persistence
     * `local-fs.target` is needed instead of `boot-complete.target` to ensure the system has the filesystem loaded
-  * Path-based activation is possible with `.path` unit files.
-See: <https://www.freedesktop.org/software/systemd/man/systemd.path.html>
-    * sytemd will monitor a chosen filepath with inotify and trigger a service when a change occurs
-    * These can also be used to create directories to watch without spawning a `mkdir` process or similar
 * User-Mode
   * Many systemd commands can use the `--user` flag to stay within the current user's context and not trigger an admin password prompt
   * The following workflow would allow someone with only user permissions to execute code